jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 endif(VISP_FOUND)

 {% endhighlight %}
+* To avoid conflict with the boost library we re-bulit ViSP without OGRE.
 * You can configure and build the project with:
 `$ qibuild configure -c toolchain_romeo -DVISP_DIR=/local/soft/ViSP/ViSP-build-release/`
 `$ qibuild make -c toolchain_romeo`